Systematic search patterns

 Systematic search techniques are useful and can be used in many different ways – such as to find a dropped item, when cleaning or dusting, understanding what objects are on a table to desk or when becoming familiar with a room layout.

-- Position yourself head on and at the centre of the table or surface you want to search.
+- Position yourself at the centre of the table or surface you want to search.

-- Start by searching the perimeter to identity size and shape of table or surface.
+- Start by searching the perimeter to identify the size and shape of table or surface.

 - Lightly place both hands on the table or surface in front of you with your palms facing down and your fingers cupped.